 Clark County Environmental Services is working with Public Works to effectively manage the Camp Bonneville forests that support a diversity of plants and animals.

-The Camp Bonneville forestry stewardship plan calls for selective thinning and other techniques to create a healthy forest ecosystem.
+The Camp Bonneville forestry stewardship plan (PDF) calls for selective thinning and other techniques to create a healthy forest ecosystem.
 The modest income generated from these wood products will be used at Camp Bonneville for forest operations, property management and other activities, such as road maintenance.

 Clark County’s Camp Bonneville forestry program is certified by the Forest Stewardship Council and the American Tree Farm System’s Sustainable Forest Initiative.